nfagerlund/terraform/website/docs/configuration/index.html.md

   to get oriented.
 This page explains the structure and purpose of the language and provides some realistic example code.
-- For detailed information about all of the language's features, browse the navigation sidebar.
-- To find documentation for a specific feature, you can use the navigation sidebar's "filter" feature to search for pages by name.
+- For detailed information about all of the language's features, browse the navigation sidebar or use the "filter" feature to search for pages by name.
-- If you remember part of the syntax for a language feature but don't remember its name, you can browse the [list of Terraform language features](./all-features.html).